oddbird/oddsite/content/2017/1/31/css-day.rst

 =================

-`CSS Day 2016`_ covered a wide range of topics for a one day conference including SVG, animation, color theory, design, layout and more but a theme started to emerge throughout the day which was focused on code architecture.
+`CSS Day 2016`_ covered a wide range of topics for a one day conference including SVG, animation, color theory, design, layout and more.
+Throughout the day, a focus on code architecture became a theme.
 Attendees heard a few different perspectives which were certainly interesting to listen to and compare.

 Below are the available videos and slides of each session, two of which are our very own OddBirds.